alcatraz69/Prem-s_Blog/content/blog/Wonderful Web Communication!/index.md

 <br/>
 <br/>
 When the devices send or receive something over the internet it is done based on some set of protocols/basic rules to follow that decides how these devices should be communicating.
+These protocols dictate what each computer must do to transmit data, when to transmit data, how to transmit that data.
+It also states how to receive data in the same manner.
+If the rules are not followed, the computer can't connect to another computer, nor send and receive data between other computers.
-One of these protocols is called TCP/IP (Transmisson control protocol/Internet protocol).
+- One of these protocols is called TCP/IP (Transmisson control protocol/Internet protocol).
 Each device on the internet has an address known as IP Address.

 The format of the IP address is :
 <br/>